BMIN-5100-Spring-2025/Rajagopalan_EndoPheno/README.md

-# BMIN 5100 Template Repository
+# EndoPheno Project Repository
-Template repository for BMIN 5100 Projects.
+Repository for EndoPheno, a rule-based classification system to aid in phenotyping endometriosis cases versus controls for large-scale genomic research.

-Contains a minimal Python project that reads a CSV from an input directory and outputs a CSV to an output directory, suitable for an analysis workflow on Pennsieve.
+Contains a Python project that reads a CSV from an input directory and outputs a CSV to an output directory, suitable for an analysis workflow on Pennsieve.

 Use this template to create your own GitHub repository by clicking the green